The narcissist will withhold closure from you as fiercely as they withheld love and affection from you throughout the relationship.

 To Devalue Your Existence

-Much like the narcissist worked to devalue you throughout the relationship, they continue to do so even on the other side of it.
+Much like the narcissist worked to devalue you throughout the relationship, they will continue to do so even on the other side of it.

-By not getting closure from a narcissist, you are left feeling so dismissed, belittled and rejected, which can hold you in a state of unworthiness and shame.
+By not getting closure from a narcissist, you are left feeling dismissed, belittled and rejected, which can hold you in a state of unworthiness and shame.

 It reiterates what they want you to think about yourself, which is that you’re unworthy and unlovable.
-They want you to feel so insignificant that you are unable to move on to a beautiful healthy relationship with someone else, because that would cut out the opportunity for them to forever control you and pillage your life force energy.
+They want you to feel so insignificant that you are unable to move on to a beautiful healthy relationship with someone else because that would cut out the opportunity for them to forever control you and pillage your life force energy.

 Should You Give the Narcissist Closure?

-You might feel like if you give the narcissist some closure, then they’ll reciprocate the favour back to you.
+You might feel that if you give the narcissist some closure, then they’ll reciprocate the favour back to you.
 I hate to be the bearer of bad news, but unfortunately, you’ll be sorely disappointed.

 Or, if like me, you think that giving them a little closure may help them be a better person in future relationships, you’ll actually be dealt with more abuse.